 Understanding the Struggle of Women Professionals

 Professional women working their way up the corporate ladder face unique challenges.
 They need an advocate who understands the legal issues which can arise from these challenges.
-Women at every stage of their employment relationship trust Schaefer Halleen to provide them with “state of the art” legal advice, and, more importantly, to aggressively advocate for them when difficult issues arise.
+Women at every stage of their employment relationship trust Schaefer Halleen, LLC to provide them with “state of the art” legal advice, and, more importantly, to aggressively advocate for them when difficult issues arise.
 As a result, the Firm has developed a deep expertise in effectively navigating through the legal issues often faced by female professionals.